chhuang-one/sqxclib/doc/schema-builder-static.md

 If your C++ compiler can't use designated initializer, you may use aggregate initialization as shown below.

-use C++ aggregate initialization to define table and column in schema_v1.
+e.g. use C++ aggregate initialization to define table and column in schema_v1.

 ```c++
 #include <sqxclib.h>